15th May 2019

 Even though the hype of GDPR has died down, companies still need to make sure they are keeping the momentum going and ensure they are still complying.
 According to Dell Technologies Research, 31% of business leaders do not trust their own organisation to effectively comply with GDPR.
 For micro and SME businesses, GDPR can be particularly difficult to manage.
-FMP Global has developed a simple, cost-effective GDPR HR toolkit to help smaller UK businesses start to comply with GDPR, and international companies making their first foray into Europe.
+IRIS FMP has developed a simple, cost-effective GDPR HR toolkit to help smaller UK businesses start to comply with GDPR, and international companies making their first foray into Europe.

 HR - Time for change?

 Read our ebook to find out how a new process model can reduce coss associated with payroll management, transform employee engagement and ensure the HR department supports business growth.